HwWobbe/DefinitiveData-DeltaAlerts/README.md

 #### Lede

 The data rights of a Subject and the attendant Privacy rights are a key topic in these days of BigData, with increasing tensions between data Subjects, Owners and Users.
+Obviously, if data have value, then recognized "owners" and beneficiaries should act to protect their continued access to data and the value streams that result from its use.

 # Privacy & Technology